Welcome to Part 3 of our Employee Benefits Marketing series – Checklist Items for doing it properly and the myths associated with each step.

 Marketing Myth #3: Any Insurance Quote Can Become a Policy that Pay Claims

 With larger claims, fact-checking may uncover assumptions such as eligibility that were never met, which could cause a member issue, or a policy being voided entirely.
-These scenarios may involve fraud or simply a lack of detail when confirming quote evaluations, applications, and enrollments.
+These scenarios may involve fraud or simply a lack of detail when confirming quote evaluations, applications, and enrolments.